equinixmetal-archive/api-docs/README.md

 scheme).

 To compile the documentation, run the `bin/compile` script included in this repo.
-The script will combine all of the files in the `docs` directory, then use the [aglio][3] to convert the docs into a pretty static website in the `web` directory.
+The script will make sure dependencies are installed, combine all of the files in the `docs` directory, then use the [aglio][3] to convert the docs into a pretty static website in the `web` directory.
 You'll need to set up a webserver to properly view the generated site, with the docroot set to the `web` directory (Apache works fine for this).

 [1]: http://apiblueprint.org
 [2]: https://github.com/apiaryio/api-blueprint/tree/master/examples